Varsity Line: Railmotors

-The vehicle had seats for 48 passengers in two saloons, smoking and non-smoking; the transverse seating had reversible backs, to allow passengers to face the direction in which they were going.
-They were considered by users to be very comfortable at the time.
+The vehicle had seats for 48 passengers in two saloons, smoking and non-smoking.
+The transverse seating had reversible backs, to allow passengers to face the direction in which they were going.
+They were considered by users to be very comfortable.
 Woodwork was framed teak and the coach was lit electrically.
 Alighting and departing the vehicle at the ground level platforms of the halts was effected by a set of steps that swung out from the body of the vehicle.
 The steps were interlocked with the brakes.
-In 1905 there were six workings between Oxford and Bicester, with one additional on Thursday and Saturday, in each direction.
+In 1905, there were six workings between Oxford and Bicester, with one additional on Thursday and Saturday, in each direction.

-To facilitate the new service a number of small timber platform halts were built.
-The halts were unstaffed, as tickets were issued by a Conductor on the train.
-The first was Summertown Halt, opened on 20 August 1906; by the following January the name had been changed to Port Meadow.
+A number of small timber platform halts were built to facilitate the new service.
+The halts were unstaffed, and tickets were issued by a conductor on the train.
+The first was Summertown Halt, opened on 20 August 1906.
+By the following January the name had been changed to Port Meadow.
 The remainder of the halts were opened on 9 October 1905.

-From 1 December 1905 a steam railmotor was operated between Bedford and Bletchley also, and several new halts were opened here too.
-There were three vehicles, one being kept as a maintenance spare.
+From 1 December 1905, a steam railmotor was operated between Bedford and Bletchley also, and several new halts were opened.
+Three vehicles were used, one being kept as a maintenance spare.

-The six halts were closed from 1 January 1917 because of the war, and reopened on 5 May 1919.
-The railmotors had limitations: they were underpowered and had limited accommodation, and suffered from reliability problems.
-They were replaced by auto trains about 1921; in this type of train, a conventional locomotive operated with a coach, specially adapted for the driver to control the train when being propelled from the coach.
-The auto trains and the halts west of Bicester were finally withdrawn during the General Strike on 25 October 1926; competition from road omnibuses had led to seriously declining usage.
+Due to World War I, the six halts were closed from 1 January 1917, and were reopened on 5 May 1919.
+The railmotors had limitations: they were underpowered, had insufficient accommodation, and suffered from reliability problems.
+In about 1921, they were replaced by autotrains, which used a conventional locomotive operating in combination with a coach that was adapted to allow the driver to control the train from the coach when it was being propelled.
+The autotrains, and the halts west of Bicester, were finally withdrawn on 25 October 1926, during the General Strike, but competition from road omnibuses had led to a significant decline in rail patronage.

-Further east, the system continued: in 1959, the auto-trains were replaced by diesel multiple units, and at this time the remaining stopping points were given raised platforms.
+The system continued further east but, in 1959, the autotrains were replaced by diesel multiple units, and the remaining stopping places were given raised platforms.

-The railmotor halts were, from Oxford to Islip: Summertown Halt, soon to be renamed Port Meadow; Wolvercote; Oxford Road, and between Islip and Bicester: Oddington, Charlton and Wendlebury Halt near Bicester.
+From Oxford to Islip, the railmotor halts were: Summertown Halt, soon renamed Port Meadow, Wolvercote, and Oxford Road, and between Islip and Bicester: Oddington, Charlton, and Wendlebury Halt, near Bicester.
 The eastern section halts were Bow Brickhill, Aspley Guise, Husborne Crawley, Wootton Pillinge, Wootton Broadmead, Kempston Hardwick, and Kempston & Elstow.